arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 | Authorea | Excellent tool for writing in all forms |
 | Diilinger | Great tool for markdown composing |

-We can add an image in one of the two ways
+We can add an image in one of the two ways.